CMGarxia/Citi-Bike-.txt/README.md

 Carlos Mario Garcia
 Citi Bike Analysis
 05/04/2024

+Each visualization presented in these dashboards is interactive, allowing users to explore the data.
+Users can hover over data points to view detailed information such as zipcodes, station ids and names.
+Users can click on elements to filter the data, and interact with filters and can customize the view by zooming in and out.
+This  enhances the experience of research by enabling them to gain deeper insights and answer specific questions by manipulating the visualizations, making it easier for users to understand the data and find meaningful insights.
 ________
 The popularity of Citi Bike's start stations around Jersey City and New York City's surrounding area stems from several factors.
 These areas have great accessibility with well-connected bike lanes; providing scenic routes near the Hudson River.